MinionAttack/conll-shared-task-tool/README.md

 For a specific parser in a specific metric:

-`$ ./conllSharedTasks.py outliers --parser "HIT-SCIR (Harbin)" --section individual --ranking las --limit 20 --show_best no --treebank_set_size 10 --sampling_size 100000`
+`$ ./conllSharedTasks.py outliers --parser "HIT-SCIR (Harbin)" --section individual --ranking las --limit 20 --show_best no --treebank_set_size 10 --sampling_size 100000 --cache_samples yes`

 To indicate several parsers and/or metrics at the same time, they must be separated by spaces:

-`$ ./conllSharedTasks.py outliers --parser "HIT-SCIR (Harbin)" "AntNLP (Shanghai)" --section individual --ranking las uas --limit 20 --show_best no --treebank_set_size 10 --sampling_size 100000`
+`$ ./conllSharedTasks.py outliers --parser "HIT-SCIR (Harbin)" "AntNLP (Shanghai)" --section individual --ranking las uas --limit 20 --show_best no --treebank_set_size 10 --sampling_size 100000 --cache_samples yes`

 - **show_best**: This parameter controls whether the best outliers (yes) or the worst outliers (no) are displayed.
     - Showing the best outliers makes sense in the case of parsers that perform poorly in general, but have subsets where they do much better than expected.
     - Showing the worst outliers makes sense in the case of parsers that perform well in general, but have subsets where they do much worse than expected.

+**Note**: Use _--cache_samples_ to store the generated subsets on disk and save time on subsequent invocations of the command.

 ## Licensing agreement